-Your website is an office
+Your website is your office

 While your website is not the only tool for your digital presence and marketing, it is the one that does the major heavy lifting.
-Perhaps you have heard people say “Our website is getting traffic, but we’re not making sales… We’ve tried everything, SEO, Google Ads, SEM, Facebook marketing, Twitter, and Instagram but we’re still not growing as fast as we should be.”
+Perhaps you have heard people say, “Our website is getting traffic, but we’re not making sales… We’ve tried everything: SEO, SEM, Facebook marketing, Twitter, and Instagram, but we’re still not growing as fast as we should be.”

 Chances are their websites do not employ the right content, or their contents are not clear enough, and consequently, it is costing them sales.
 The single most important ingredient on your website is the content.